 Making good decisions and executing them well is fundamental to an organisation’s strategy and its performance.
-How organisations make and take decisions, and their whole decision process, is at the heart of this.
+How teams and organisations make and take decisions, and their whole decision process, is at the heart of this.

 As a result we have developed a way of talking about these management decisions and the process they take.
 We could call it the Excitant management decision process, but it is really Excitant’s view of how the more successful and effective executives and executive teams make decisions.